tcopeland/pippi/README.md

-This utility is doomed to produce false positives; details here:
+Pippi is a utility for locating suboptimal API usage in Ruby programs.

+Warning!
+Pippi finds data flows that result in suboptimal API usage.
+There may be other data flows where this API usage is correct.
+Details here:

 https://github.com/tcopeland/pippi/blob/master/test/unit/map_followed_by_flatten_test.rb#L35-L50

-Pippi is a utility for locating suboptimal API usage in Ruby programs

 Using <a href="https://www.youtube.com/watch?v=cOaVIeX6qGg&t=8m50s">the Aaron Quint "Ruby Performance Character Profiles"</a> system: